-John Mueller comfirmed in a Tweet on Jan 24, 2017, that AMP is not a ranking factor:
+John Mueller confirmed in a Tweet on Jan 24, 2017, that AMP is not a ranking factor:

-AMP isn't a ranking factor; if you decide to disable it, make sure to redirect appropriately.— 🍌 John 🍌 (@JohnMu) January 25, 2017
+AMP isn't a ranking factor; if you decide to disable it, make sure to redirect appropriately.— 🌽〈link href=//johnmu.com rel=canonical 〉🌽 (@JohnMu) January 25, 2017

-The point Mueller makes about redirects, is that if you disable AMP pages on your site you should remove the AMP canonical URL from the head of your page.
+Mueller makes a point about redirects; If you disable AMP pages on your site, you should remove the AMP canonical URL from the head of your page.

 AMP pages are only used for site quality score & Panda if you use AMP as the primary mobile version.

-- In an English Google Webmaster Central office-hours hangout Mueller clarified whether Google will use the AMP page for quality score purposes:
+In an English Google Webmaster Central office-hours hangout, Mueller clarified whether Google would use the AMP page for quality score purposes:

-Another useful piece of information gained from the video, is that the AMP team wants your AMP page to be as feature rich as the main content.
-In other words, they don’t want a trimmed down version:
+Another helpful piece of information from the video is that the AMP team wants your AMP page to be as feature-rich as the main content.
+In other words, they don’t want a trimmed-down version:

-So avoid the situation where the AMP is kind of a trim down version of your page that doesn’t have videos, it doesn’t have the full content, because that’s a terrible user experience.
-And I know the AMP team really doesn’t like it when people serve low quality AMP instead of normal pages.
-So if you have that content then make that content shine on a AMP page.
+So avoid the situation where the AMP is kind of a trimmed-down version of your page that doesn’t have videos; it doesn’t have the full content because that’s a terrible user experience.
+And I know the AMP team really doesn’t like it when people serve low-quality AMP instead of normal pages.
+So if you have that content, then make that content shine on an AMP page.